 - Serial ultrasonography

-- Doppler velocimetry of umbilical artery: reduced or reversed diastolic flow; ↑ systolic/diastolic ratio
+- Doppler velocimetry of the umbilical artery: reduced or reversed diastolic flow; ↑ systolic/diastolic ratio

 - : of the fetal heartbeat, bradycardia